primus/primus/README.md

 The `cluster` module that ships with Node.js is flawed, seriously flawed.
 Cluster in node < 0.12.0 lets the Operating System decide which worker process should receive the request.
-This results in in a not even distribution across the workers.
+This results in a not even distribution across the workers.
 If you have 3 workers, it's possible that one is used at 70%, another at 20% and the last one at 10%.
 This is of course not wanted when using a cluster.
 In addition, the load balancing done by the OS is not sticky.

-Cluster in node 0.12 implements a custom round robin algorithm in order to fix this un-even distribution of the load across the workers, but it does not address the sticky session requirement.
+Cluster in node >= 0.12.0 implements a custom round robin algorithm in order to fix this un-even distribution of the load across the workers, but it does not address the sticky session requirement.

 There are also projects like `stick-session` which attempt to implement